Title: What is the successful project

 Introduction

-In the modern age dominated by rapid changes and quest for results, successful project management cannot be defined in absolute terms as it tends to vary in accordance with the participants and the nature of the project.
-Some would find success to be accomplishing certain assignments on time and within budgets.
+In the modern age dominated by rapid changes and the quest for results, successful project management cannot be defined in absolute terms as it tends to vary under the participants and the nature of the project.
+Some would find success in accomplishing certain assignments on time and within budgets.
 Others might define it as producing effects or making changes on the organization or even on the society.
-Nevertheless, notwithstanding these views in its variations, there are fundamental principles and practices that in one way or another enhance the realization of any given project.
+Nevertheless, notwithstanding these views in their variations, there are fundamental principles and practices that in one way or another enhance the realization of any given project.
 This article examines the issue of what a successful project is by outlining seven necessary components of it.
-Each component is critical such that it does not only help achieve project related objectives but also ensures that long term benefits are derived from the project.
+Each component is critical such that it not only helps achieve project-related objectives but also ensures that long-term benefits are derived from the project.

 1: Clear And Realistic Goals